Drone laws in the Dominican Republic

-In this post, learn everything you need to know to fly in the Dominican Republic with your drone!
+In this post, you will learn everything you need to know about flying your drone in the Dominican Republic!

-Maximum horizontal distance and FPV: Drones must always be operated within sight.
-Specifically, this means that the multicopter cannot go more than 455 meters (1,500 feet) away from you.
+Drones always have to be operated within visual line of sight.
+Specifically, this means that the multicopter can not be more than 455 meters (1,500 feet) away from you.

-Operating Times: Drones may only be flown between sunrise and sunset.
+Drones may only be flown during the day between sunrise and sunset.

-Requirements for commercial pilots: In my understanding, drone operations in the Dominican Republic are classified primarily by weight and not by type of use.
+In our understanding, drone operations in the Dominican Republic are classified primarily by weight and not by type of use.

-Good to know: According to forum reports, police and army members may question you about your drone flights.
+According to some posts in forums, police and army personnel may question you about your drone flights.
 However, this is probably due to the curiosity of the locals, so you do not have to be afraid.
-Nevertheless, you should, of course, be careful and follow the rules.
+Nevertheless, you should of course be careful and follow the rules.

 We have researched the listed drone regulations for the Dominican Republic to the best of our knowledge.
 We cannot guarantee the correctness of the information.
 If you want to be on the safe side, contact the competent aviation authority.
 Alternatively, you can also ask the embassy in your country for further information about the regulations.
 Please leave us a comment when you receive news and/or gain experience with your copter in the Dominican Republic!